SharePointPro/IterateAllSubSites/README.md

 	  console.log(web.get_url());
      });

 execute in Web Inspector

+**Note** Can only be run from SharePoint classic pages.
+SharePoint Modern experience does not expose the CSOM Javascript files.

 # Examples
 **InstallApp.js** - Iterates through every site of a site collection and installs an APP from the Site Collection App Catalog using Rest.
 This example also injects jquery to make REST calls easier.